abenikeb/fetandelivery/README.md

 http://localhost:3900/api/

-You should see the list of genres.
+You should see the list of items.
 That confirms that you have set up everything successfully.